nikwl/dynamixel-shield-toolbox/README.md

 If the led on the connected motor flashes once then congrats, your shield is up and running!

-### 2.3 Some Notes on Serial Communication
+### 2.3 Some Notes on the LN-101 Serial Communicator
-If you'd like to use the Arduino serial monitor (Tools -> Serial Monitor) to see print statements from your project, you'll need to:
+If you're using the LN-101 serial communicator and you'd like to use the Arduino serial monitor (Tools -> Serial Monitor) to see print statements from your project, you'll need to:

 1) have the serial communicator plugged in, and
 2) have the active port set to the serial communicator's port, usually `/dev/ttyUSB0`.